Mobile menu toggle

 Apple says new Siri is still on track for 2026 release

-Since at least late last year, Bloomberg’s Mark Gurman claimed Apple will unveil the new Siri in spring 2025.
-He said Apple planned to release it alongside iOS 26.4.
-Apple even joined hands with Google to use Gemini to power Siri, further adding fuel to that rumored timeline.
+Since at least late last year, Bloomberg’s Mark Gurman reported that Apple will unveil the new Siri in spring 2025 alongside iOS 26.4.
+In January, Apple partnered with Google to use Gemini to power Siri, adding fuel to that rumored timeline.

-But then, earlier this week, Gurman said the Siri experience in iOS 26.4 internal builds is plagued with reliability issues.
-This has forced Apple to reconsider the timing of the new Siri’s rollout.
+But earlier this week, Gurman said the Siri experience in iOS 26.4 internal builds is plagued with problems.
+The lack of reliability forced Apple to reconsider the timing of the new Siri’s rollout.

-In Apple’s internal testing, the AI-powered Siri does not reliably respond to user queries.
-The company is also facing issues getting Siri to work with app intents.
-This is an important capability, as it would allow the virtual assistant to control apps on the phone.
+According to Gurman, the AI-powered Siri does not reliably respond to user queries in Apple’s internal testing.
+The company also faces problems getting Siri to work with App Intents.
+This is an important capability, as it would allow the virtual assistant to control apps on the iPhone.

 Due to the delay, we could see the Gemini-powered Siri arrive in May with iOS 26.5.
-But again, the company might just push back on this timeline.
-It may just decide to unveil the new Siri with the ability to take actions across apps as part of iOS 27.
-This could make iOS 26.5 a relatively minor update.
+But again, the company might push back this timeline.
+Apple might decide to unveil the new Siri with the ability to take actions across apps as part of iOS 27 this summer at WWDC26.
+That would make iOS 26.5 a relatively minor update.

 Apple first previewed the smarter Siri at WWDC2024 as part of Apple Intelligence.
-Twenty months later, the company still has little to show, as it continues to delay the rollout of the AI-powered assistant.
-Even Apple Intelligence has failed to keep up with the competition.
+Now, 20 months later, the company still has little to show, as it continues to delay the rollout of the AI-upgraded assistant.
+Meanwhile, Apple Intelligence falls further behind the competition.

 • Subscribe to the Newsletter